"Literally. Not to be melodramatic, but literally, the future of the world depends on us right now, here, where we are. Let's find a way to do this."

 - "This standard will send a clear price signal to the market to change the incentives for how we produce, consume and invest in energy, while putting in place a mechanism that will ensure the environmental and socio-economic integrity of this endeavor," a spokesman said in an email.

 - Two days after O'Rourke issued his climate platform, he released a video on saying he had signed the No Fossil Fuel Money Pledge.
-He promised to return any donations above $200.
+He promised to return any relevant donations above $200.

 - O'Rourke took more than $550,000 from oil industry sources during his Senate race against Ted Cruz—the second highest amount accepted by any candidate during the 2017-2018 election cycle after Cruz.